JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_data.rst

 .. note::

-          For changing the input file use the class :py:class:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier` class, because a new
+          If you want to change the input file use the :py:class:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier` (:ref:`fleurinp_mod`)
+          class, because a :py:class:`~aiida_fleur.data.fleurinp.FleurinpData` object
-          :py:class:`~aiida_fleur.data.fleurinp.FleurinpData` object has to be stored
+          has to be stored in the database and usually sealed.
-          in the database which will be linked in the database over a CalcFunction to the parent :py:class:`~aiida_fleur.data.fleurinp.FleurinpData`.
-          Otherwise the provenance of from where the new :py:class:`~aiida_fleur.data.fleurinp.FleurinpData` comes from is likely lost.

 Initialization: